jina-ai/jina/docs/chapters/cross-multi-modality/index.md

 The main difference between these two search modes is that for cross-modal, there is a direct mapping between a single document or chunk and a vector in embedding space, while for MultiModal this does not hold true, since 2 or more documents might be combined into a single vector.

-This unlocks a lot of powerful patterns and makes jina fully flexible and agnostic to what can be searched.
+This unlocks a lot of powerful patterns and makes Jina fully flexible and agnostic to what can be searched.

  - It allows to look for images by giving corresponding caption descriptions (https://github.com/jina-ai/examples/tree/master/cross-modal-search)
- - It allows to merge visual and textual information in a multimodal way to look for images with transformation descriptions ( - It allows to look for images by giving corresponding caption descriptions (https://github.com/jina-ai/examples/tree/master/multi-modal-search-tirg)
+ - It allows to merge visual and textual information in a multi-modal way to look for images with transformation descriptions ( - It allows to look for images by giving corresponding caption descriptions (https://github.com/jina-ai/examples/tree/master/multi-modal-search-tirg)

 ### Cross modal search

 Supporting cross-modal search in Jina is very easy.
-One just needs to properly set the modality tags of the input documents and design the Flow in such a way that the queries target the desired embedding space.
+One just needs to properly set the modality field of the input documents and design the Flow in such a way that the queries target the desired embedding space.

 ### Multi modal search

-In order to support MultiModal search and to make it easy to build such applications, jina provides three new concepts.
+In order to support multi-modal search and to make it easy to build such applications, Jina provides three new concepts.

  - `MultiModalDocument`: `MultiModalDocument` is a document composed by more than one chunk with different modalities.
 It makes it easy for the client and for the multimodal drivers to build and work with these constructions.